Svetlogorsk, Kaliningrad Oblast: History

 In addition to water treatment, sea, carbon dioxide and other baths, the sanatorium institutions of the city practiced mud, electric light treatment and therapeutic massage.
 Under the helmet-shaped roof of the tower there was an observation deck for viewing the countryside.
 Some buildings of the city were built by a charitable society, which consisted of local and visiting entrepreneurs and a wealthy part of the intelligentsia.
-They built, for example, a home for elderly teachers and a church erected in 1903-1907.
+They built, for example, a home for elderly teachers and a church erected in 1903–1907.
 The church was consecrated on July 7, 1907, it was built according to the project of architects Vihman and Kukuk in the neo-Romanesque style with elements of Art Nouveau.
 The attraction of the church was a carved wooden altar.
 Since 1841, this charitable society, together with the resort residents, has been printing the newspaper "Hospitable Raushenets".

-During the First World War, Rauschen became a "branch" of the German military department — civilians were almost displaced by German officers who were being treated and were recuperating.
+During the First World War, Rauschen became a "branch" of the German military department – civilians were almost displaced by German officers who were being treated and were recuperating.

-On 14 April 1945, Rauschen was conquered by the Soviet Union in the course of World War II.
-It became a part of Kaliningrad Oblast and on 17 June 1947 was given its present name of Svetlogorsk.
+On April 14, 1945, Rauschen was conquered by the Soviet Union in the course of World War II.
+The German residents were forcibly expelled.
+It became a part of Kaliningrad Oblast and on June 17, 1947, was given its present name of Svetlogorsk.

-On 16 May 1972, a tragedy occurred when an Antonov An-24 crashed into the Svetlogorsk kindergarten, killing 33 people.
+On May 16, 1972, a tragedy occurred when a Soviet Naval Aviation Antonov An-24T military transport aircraft crashed into the Svetlogorsk kindergarten, killing all eight people on the plane and three adults and either 22 or 24 children on the ground, according to different sources.

 In 1994, an urban district was formed, which also included the village of Yantarny and the Primorye settlement Council.
 The boundaries of the district were clarified in 1999.
 In 2007, the Svetlogorsk city district was granted the status of a municipal district, and Svetlogorsk was defined as its administrative center, three urban settlements were formed as part of the district, including the urban settlement of the city of Svetlogorsk.
 In 2018, the urban settlements were merged.
 In 2019, Svetlogorsk was awarded the status of a city of regional significance.

-Today, it is a moderately popular summer resort town thanks to its beachfront and many spas, clubs, and attractions.
-It has arguably the best preserved Prussian heritage and architecture amongst former Soviet towns that were once Prussian and was spared the destruction suffered by Königsberg and other settlements in World War II.
+Today, it is a popular summer resort town known for its beachfront, spas, clubs, and tourist attractions.
+It retains some of the best preserved examples of Prussian era heritage and architecture amongst former Soviet towns in the historic region of Prussia.
+Unlike Königsberg and many other settlements in the region, it largely escaped the destruction caused by World War II.